dhfoss/Employee-Tracker/README.md

 The `View Department Budget` allows the user to select one of the departments, and totals up the salaries of all the employees in that department.
 ![View Department Budget](/screen-shots/4-viewbudget.png?raw=true "Sample Note")

 The next three options are INSERT INTO commands, allowing the user to add departments, roles, and employees.
-Inquirer will validate responses to make sure that they can be inserted into their respective table coloumns.
-For example, the 'name' coloumn of the departments table only accepts VARCHAR(30), while the 'salary' colomn of the roles table only accepts DEC(11, 2) values.
+Inquirer will validate responses to make sure that they can be inserted into their respective table columns.
+For example, the 'name' column of the departments table only accepts VARCHAR(30), while the 'salary' column of the roles table only accepts DEC(11, 2) values.
 ![Validation](/screen-shots/5-validation.png?raw=true "Sample Note")

 Before inquirer runs the questions, a GET function is run behind the scenes, getting the names and ids of the relevant information needed so that the user does not have to know ids, or exact spellings of roles/departments when adding information.
 An array of names is passed into the inquirer prompt itself, so they appear as choices in a 'list' type question.